VasilikiKlinaki/Airbnb_project/README.md

 - Download the dataset `detailed_listings.csv` from https://insideairbnb.com/get-the-data/
 - In case you change the file name, also change the data path in the code `pd.read_csv('<YOUR DATA PATH>')`
 - Download the processed dataset for the dashboard
-- Run the Streamlit dashboard by typing `streamlit run energy_dashboard.py` on the terminal